The Eliminator: Who is already out of the playoff race?

 Trending: UP

 Will the real Maryland please stand up?
-The Terps looked dreadful in a 21-point loss Temple but more than solid against Texas and on Saturday against Minnesota, rushing for 315 yards in the latest win.
+The Terps looked dreadful in a 21-point loss to Temple, but more than solid against Texas and on Saturday against Minnesota, rushing for 315 yards in the latest win.

 Baylor Bears